maxbiostat/Computational_Statistics/README.md

 - The Harris inequality, `E[fg] >= E[f]E[g]`, for `f` and `g` increasing, is a special case of the [FKG inequality](https://en.wikipedia.org/wiki/FKG_inequality).

+- In [Markov Chain Monte Carlo Maximum Likelihood](https://www.stat.umn.edu/geyer/f05/8931/c.pdf), Charlie Geyer shows how one can use MCMC to do maximum likelihood estimation when the likelihood cannot be written in closed-form.
+This paper is an example of MCMC methods being used outside of Bayesian statistics.

 ### Extra (fun) resources